VICAR → TIFF

 Upload

-Select or drag your VICAR file to the converter
+Drop or select your VICAR file

 Convert

-Click the convert button and wait a moment
+Click convert and wait

 Download

-Get your converted TIFF file instantly
+Get your TIFF file

 VICAR